an-anime-team/docs/content/en/docs/installation/distro-specific/nixos.md

 nixos-rebuild switch
 ```

-Alternatively, you can install the launcher using [home-manager](https://github.com/nix-community/home-manager) by adding the following to your `home.nix`.
+Alternatively, you can install the launcher using [home-manager](https://github.com/nix-community/home-manager) by adding the following to your `home.nix`:
 ```nix
 let
   aagl-gtk-on-nix = import (builtins.fetchTarball "https://github.com/ezKEa/aagl-gtk-on-nix/archive/main.tar.gz");